Torrin-MSci-Project/rasat/README.md

-# The official implementation of the paper "RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL"(EMNLP 2022)
+# A fork of the official implementation of the paper "RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL"(EMNLP 2022)

-This is the official implementation of the following paper:
+This is a fork of the official implementation of the following paper:

 Jiexing Qi and Jingyao Tang and Ziwei He and Xiangpeng Wan and Chenghu Zhou and Xinbing Wang and Quanshi Zhang and Zhouhan Lin.
 RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL.
 Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP).